neitzert/SMaaFS/README.md

 Stateless: No servers, no backend—data exists only in social media posts.

 Minimal metadata: Uses randomized salts and IVs, avoiding sequential markers.

+## Installation and Use
+Due to the litegous nature of social media organizations, we are not going to tell you how to install or use this.
+You're smart you can figure it out for yourself.

 ## 🔍 How It Works